Team-ALGO2/ALGO2/README.md

     - Advanced GUI Control - TODO

 ## License
-This project is licenced under the GNU public license But if you crazy enough to use this in your project, please notify us so we can give you better code!
+This project is licenced under the GNU public license.
+If you crazy enough to use this in your project, please notify us so we can give you better code!
 (And also we can feel better about ourselves)